ibm-cloud-docs/hpc-ibm-spectrumlsf/faqs.md

 {: #passwordfile}
 {: faq}

-No, for security reasons, using a password file or command substitution to pass credentials, such as:

 ```pre
 lsf cluster logon --username lsfadmin --password "$(cat ~/.lsf_password)" --url https://localhost:8448
 ```

-is not recommended.
-Storing passwords in plain text or referencing them directly in commands increases the risk of credential exposure.
+No this is not supported for security reasons.
+Using a password file or command substitution to pass credentials is not recommended.
+Storing passwords in a plain text or referencing them directly in commands increases the risk of credential exposure.
 For example, a malicious actor could modify the file contents or intercept the command to compromise authentication.

 Instead, use the supported and more secure login method: